 Microsoft is focusing this new design system on light, depth, motion, material, and scale to deliver a more intuitive, responsive, and inclusive cross-device experiences and interactions.

-In this update, we’ll begin to see these changes on apps and throughout the OS, such as in the Start menu, built-in apps (e.g., Photos, Calculator, Clock, and People), Microsoft Edge, and on the Windows Store.
+In this update, we’ll begin to see these changes on apps and throughout the OS, such as in the Start menu, Action Center, built-in apps (e.g., Photos, Calculator, Clock, and People), Microsoft Edge, and on the Windows Store.
 However, it’s something that the company plans to implement gradually on Windows 10 and other products.

 You probably never heard of it before, but Microsoft Graph is a technology to access data in the Microsoft Cloud for both, consumers and commercial users, data across Windows, Office, and many other services hosted by Microsoft.